Vika5006/portfolio/README.md

 ### 2. WebAPI service for Virtual entities authorization
 **Tech:** C#, D365 F&O, X++
-**Summary:** Designed and implemented authorization API for Virtual entities, exposing it as WebAPI service on AOS.
+**Summary:** Designed and implemented authorization API for Virtual entities, exposing it as WebAPI service on Application Object Server (AOS).
 **Highlights:**
 - Response cached on Dataverse side to reduce response time for each of user search requests.
 - Enabled compliant Dataverse search on Finance and Operations data, through virtual entities.